Dual-Iron/TestMod/README.md

-Once cloned, rename `src/TestMod.csproj` and open it to create a solution file in the root folder (Ctrl-Shift-S in Visual Studio).
-Then edit `src/modinfo.json` and `src/Plugin.cs` to customize your mod.
+Once cloned, rename `src/TestMod.csproj`, then edit `src/modinfo.json` and `src/Plugin.cs` to customize your mod.